dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

     ![Security key nickname](/files/user-mfa-enable-security-key-nickname.png)

-    However, if the is the first multi-factor authentication method you are setting up, the following screen will be shown instead, because a [recovery code](#recovery-code) will be generated and you will need to confirm it.
+    Note that if this is the first multi-factor authentication method you are setting up, the screen will look slightly different, as-below, because a [recovery code](#recovery-code) will be generated and you will need to confirm it.
 Copy and store the [recovery code](#recovery-code) in a safe place.

     ![Security key nickname with recovery code](/files/user-mfa-enable-security-key-nickname-with-recovery-code.png)